saurabharora90/OnePreference/README.md

 OnePreference
 =================
-A library to abstract out the preference implementation for Tablets and Phones.
-It presents a single list of all the preferences on the phone and the usual two pane layout on tablets.
+A library which provides the ability to present all your preference in a single list on the phone, without the two-step header and detail approach followed by the Android SDK.
+For tablets, it uses the two pane layout.
 See the blog post here: https://medium.com/@saurabharora90/one-pref-for-androids-pride-b254e79f7d88

 ![Tablet - Phone Layout](https://github.com/saurabharora90/OnePreference/blob/develop/screenshot.png?raw=true)